nathamanath/blog/articles/echo-echo.md

+title: Echo... echo
+date: 2015-01-12 12:00

-Recently I have been developing a javascript heavy client application whos purpose is to present data provided by a REST API which does not yet exist.
+Recently I have been developing a javascript heavy application whos purpose is to present data provided by a REST API which does not yet exist.

 To help with this and to enable me to demonstrate the app working, I spent a